pedro-lucas-bravo/human_swarm_examples/README.md

 # Human-Swarm Systems' Examples

 These examples use a software for visualization and interaction of simple 3D elements that can communicate with external applications through OSC messages.
 We called the **Human-Swarm Interactive Music System App (HS-ims app)**.
 It is intended for multi-agent systems with a user interaction focus, especially for sound and music applications.
-It only supports Windows and Mac OS.
+It only supports natively Windows and MacOS (Linux through *Wine* as explained in the [starting guide](https://github.com/pedro-lucas-bravo/human_swarm_examples?tab=readme-ov-file#quick-installationrun-guide-for-artifact-assessment)).
 You can download the executables for each OS from:

 * [HS-ims Windows](https://github.com/pedro-lucas-bravo/human_swarm_examples/releases/download/v1.0.0/win_ims.zip)